paulkogni/postdoc-year1/projects/neonates.md

     - one important missing aspect:
         - for final recommendation in EOS, we need a clinical status (well-appearing, equivocal, clinical illness)
         - not straight forward to derive this from the values we have

+# 11.12.2025
+## Work
+- implementing first the KP uncertainty intervals
+    - needed for KP classification

+## Open TODOs
+- [x] find a way of how to compare against Kaiser-permanente
+    - can create maximum and minimum values for likelihood (basically like an uncertainty band)
+    - can use the uncertainty band to then see whether we are still better
+- [ ] check out how to merge the two new/old datasets with the current one that Sven has sent

+# 15.12.2025: Meeting
+## General meeting notes

+## New TODOs
+- [x] send Sabrina the presentation + list of subjects with missing values within 18-60 hours
+- [ ] make the over-treatment analysis with algorithm 1 as well and the combination of algorithm 1 and 2
+- [ ] for Sabrina:
+    - check out Subjects with missing CRP
+    - Sabrina/Sven: check out data for Temperature and type of antibiotics

+- [ ] check out how "clinical status" is defined in the original paper
+- [ ] check out performance on external datasets that sven has sent
+- [ ] read EOS paper
+- [ ] read Sabrinas paper